 First Days in Malta

 After the In Guardia Parade, Prince William was escorted to the National Library of Malta through a crowd that had gathered to welcome his arrival.
-While inside the library, he viewed important documents, including letters written by King George II and King Henry VIII.
+While inside the library, he viewed essential documents, including letters written by King George II and King Henry VIII.
 Also, he saw the original citation issued to Malta that awarded the country the George Cross.
 The award was presented for the citizens’ bravery in withstanding constant German and Italian bombardment during World War II and for providing the U.K. with a vital naval base in the Mediterranean Sea.

 Prince William Loosens Up